Operating department practitioner

 Learning and development

-As a qualified operating department practitioner, you would be expected to undertake continuing professional development (CPD).
-You must do this to maintain your registration with the HCPC.
-Your CPD activities could include attending courses or lectures, meetings and workshops, or conferences.
+Once you’re qualified, you’ll undertake continuing professional development (CPD) to maintain your registration with the HCPC.
+Your CPD activities could include attending:

-You may also have the opportunity to move into a senior role over time.
-This could mean you will take on managerial responsibility for the staffing and management of operating theatre suites.
+You could also take on managerial responsibility for the staffing and management of operating theatre suites.

 There are other development opportunities for you in areas including: